-Easy keto coconut macaroons made with just 4 ingredients- No baking required!
-This keto macaroon recipe has no eggs and made without sugar, but you’d never tell!
+Easy Vegan Macaroons made with just 4 ingredients- No baking required!
+This no bake macaroon recipe has no eggs and made without sugar, but you’d never tell!

 These keto friendly macaroons are my new favorite low carb dessert recipe.
 They use simple ingredients, and unlike traditional macaroons, they require no baking!

 I already have a recipe for keto coconut cookies, so I wanted something different!

 What is a coconut macaroon?

 Coconut macaroons are a flourless cookie made with a combination of almond flour, shredded coconut, and sweetened with some form of sugar.
 Contrary to popular belief, coconut macaroons DO have coconut in them, often in the mixture and also coated.

 Macaroons differ from macarons.
 While both are cookies, the macaroons use coconut, and macarons actually use meringue (beaten egg whites and sugar).
 The latter also can have multiple colors and flavors.